-1. INTRODUCTION
+1. Introduction

 Social networks are important determinants of economic success.
-The number and composition of social relationships affect individual behavior and choices in different contexts: health, education, crime, investment, politics, employment, new product adoption and many others.1 Therefore it is crucial to understand how these relationships are formed, what network architectures are optimal, and what policies can affect their shape.
+The number and composition of social relationships affect individual behavior and choices in different contexts: health, education, crime, investment, politics, employment, new product adoption and many others.
+Therefore it is crucial to understand how these relationships are formed, what network architectures are optimal, and what policies can affect their shape.

-This version: September 3, 2017.
+This version: December 13, 2018.
 First version: August 20, 2017.
 Contact: angelo.mele@jhu.edu.
-I am grateful to Stephane Bonhomme, Vincent Boucher, Michael Leung, Bryan Graham, Demian Pouzo, Lingjiong Zhu, Zhongjun Qu and Hiro Kaido for suggestions.
+I am grateful to Eric Auerbach, Stephane Bonhomme, Vincent Boucher, Aureo dePaula, Patrick Kline, Michael Konig, Michael Leung, Bryan Graham, Demian Pouzo, Lingjiong Zhu, Shuyang Sheng, Elie Tamer, Roger Moon, Zhongjun Qu and Hiro Kaido and participants to seminars and confferences at London School of Economics, Florida State University, International Conference on Computational Social Science 2018, SOLE 2018, Network Science in Economics Conference 2018, NASMES 2018, IAAE 2018, NBER Summer Institute 2018 - Labor Studies, Catholic University of America, and Northwestern University for comments and suggestions.
 Special thanks to Michael Schweinberger for helping with the use of his package hergm.